-I began going to hot springs while at university in the United States and found it the best therapy for my upper back pain.
-Since moving to Japan I have also found bathing as a great stress reliever and a great way to explore the country.
+I began going to hot springs while at university in the United States and found it the best therapy for my upper back pain and mental health issues.
+Since moving to Japan, I have also found bathing as a great stress reliever and conduit to explore the country.

 February 7, 2021